How to handle parenting criticism

-Having a high need child can make you a ready target for critics.
-To protect yourself and your child from unwanted and unhelpful advice, try these suggestions.
+Being a parent is hard enough without dealing with outside pressure, criticism, and intolerance of your parenting style.
+Having a high need child can make you an even bigger target for critics.
+To protect yourself and your child from unwanted and unhelpful advice and parenting criticism, try these suggestions.

 Comebacks for spoiling: “Babies can’t be spoiled…only nurtured.”
 “Babies, like food, only get spoiled if they are left unattended on a shelf.”

 Shield your child.

 It’s easy for your child’s self-image to be affected by comments from friends and relatives.
 Don’t let negative vibrations rub off on your child.
 If you’re invited to a home where you know critics are going to give your child a “Why aren’t you like the other children?” message, don’t go.
 Don’t discuss your child’s challenges within his hearing.